williancapitolio/fetchtmbd/README.md

    * [Features](#Features)

 ### About

-This project was created to develop skills with React.
-The API chosen was [TMDB](https://www.themoviedb.org/) because the docs is very complete.
+This project was created to improve skills with React and Fetch API.
+The API chosen was [TMDB](https://www.themoviedb.org/).

 * Initially an API KEY is generated for the user who accesses the system and this KEY is stored in localstorage;